open-contracting/standard/standard/docs/en/implementation/ppp_framework.md

 #### IV.2.2 The discount rates used should be specified in the disclosure along with the risk premium used, if any, and an explanation for the rate of risk premium used, referring to guidance, if any, available in this regard or describing project-specific circumstances that justify the risk premium rate used.

-(ToDo: model extension for: discount rate + risk premium + explanation )

-See: https://data.gov.uk/sib_knowledge_box/discount-rates-and-net-present-value - some discount rates can be staged over years.
+The discount rate should captured under ```contract/financialModel``` with a code of 'discountRate'.

+A single value should be given.

+Any risk premium should captured under ```contract/financialModel``` with a code of 'riskPremium'.

+A single value should be given.

 #### IV.2.3 Risk comparison of other financing mechanisms should be specified.